text-machine-teaching/uml_nlp_class_2022/docs/welcome.md

 ```

 It would allow you to connect to the server without typing your password.

+> If your session keep being disconnected every hour, add `ServerAliveInterval 120` to `Host cs`

 ## Git and a project template